nixworks/public/news/2016/04/1/index.md

 ##### War in Donbass
 ### [International monitors from the OSCE report that fighting has intensified in Eastern Ukraine as a second year of a shaky truce begins.
 The worst of the fighting is located between government-controlled Avdiivka and separatist-controlled Yasynuvata. ](/news/2016/04/1/international-monitors-from-the-osce-report-that-fighting-has-intensified-in-eastern-ukraine-as-a-second-year-of-a-shaky-truce-begins-the-w.md)
-_Context: OSCE, Avdiivka, War in Donbass, Yasynuvata, Eastern Ukraine_
+_Context: Yasynuvata, OSCE, War in Donbass, Eastern Ukraine, Avdiivka_

 ##### War in Somalia (2009-present)
 ### [A U.S. drone strike reportedly kills a key Al-Shabaab leader, Hassan Ali Dhoore, and two other militants, near the town of Jilib, Somalia, according to several U.S. officials. ](/news/2016/04/1/a-u-s-drone-strike-reportedly-kills-a-key-al-shabaab-leader-hassan-ali-dhoore-and-two-other-militants-near-the-town-of-jilib-somalia-a.md)